stride3d/stride-website/posts/2026-11-14-announcing-stride-4-4.md

 tags: ['4.4','Release']
 ---

-Stride 4.4 is one of the largest updates the engine has seen in years, with a modernized shader pipeline, overhauled Vulkan and Direct3D APIs, massive improvements to non-Windows platform support, new CLI tool and much more.
+Stride 4.4 is one of the largest updates the engine has seen in years, with a modernized shader pipeline, overhauled Vulkan and Direct3D APIs, massive improvements to non-Windows platform support, a new CLI tool and much more.

 ---